jcoleman45/6300test/Project2/D1/ProjectPlan.md

 discuss any issues
 - Project team will collaborate on `Slack.com` on a continous basis
 - `Github` will be used as the source control repository
-- `Jenkins` will be used as an automated build tool
 - Defects will be captured during testing and the individual team members will be assigned as owners

 ## 4 Estimates